gregtour/blog-posts/article1.md

 way to cross-compile programs.

 Although this would be an interesting project, I'm sure that we are all wondering whether we can design our own static language now.
 One important step in a language's continuing improvement, and a step towards making it more independent, is the ability for it to become self-hosted.
 Our *Duck language* lacks the resources to write a Duck interpreter itself while still being useful in terms of performance.
 While this would certainly be possible, it would not be useful.
 Instead, we will have to start from square one for this project.
 Please see "**Designing a Programming
-Language: II**," the second part in this series, to see me discuss the ways we can design our own staticly typed language and lay out the roadmap for us to write our own compiler.
+Language: II**," the second part in this series, to see me discuss the ways we can design our own statically typed language and lay out the road map for us to write our own compiler.

 Best of luck.